Opentrons/Protocols/protocols/ff5763_part4/README.md

 * NFW, PCR Tubes in slot 1 column 3
 * IPB, PCR Tubes in slot 1 column 7

+### Protocol Steps
+1. Centrifuge the sample plate at 280 x g for 1 minute to collect contents at the bottom of the wells
+2. The liquid portion (70ul) is transferred to the available wells (columns 7-12) on the magnetic module's deep well plate
+3. The magnetic module is engaged at 10mm for 5 minutes
+4. The resulting supernatant in columns 7-12 (if 48 samples) has 45ul moved to columns 1-6 in slot 3's deep well plate.
+5. 40ul of NFW is added to columns 1-6 in slot 3
+6. 45ul of IPB is added to columns 1-6 in slot 3 then mixed 10x at 100ul each time.
+7. The samples are left to incubate for 5 minutes
+8. Slot 2's plate can be disposed of
+9. Slot 4's plate (magnetic module plate) can be disposed of
+10. Slot 3's plate should be moved to the magnetic module in slot 4 for part 5
 ---

 ### Process